Sparkling Mango Lemonade

 You can also customize the sweetness level to your own personal taste.
-I like more tart, less sweet lemonade (especially when paired with spicy potato chips), so that’s what I make for myself.
+I like more tart, less sweet lemonade (especially when paired with spicy potato chips or wonton nachos), so that’s what I make for myself.
 I also love fizziness and fruitiness, which is how this sparkling mango lemonade recipe came about!

 About this mango lemonade recipe:

 This sparkling mango lemonade was my first batch of lemonade for this summer, and I think it might be my favorite homemade lemonade ever.